Speedy Gonzales: Other appearances

 Volume 4 of the Looney Tunes Golden Collection DVD series, released on November 14, 2006, has an entire disc of Speedy shorts, although some of his other shorts had previously been released on Volumes 1 and 3.
 Speedy is mentioned in one Duck Dodgers episode, after Cadet sits on Dodgers, prompting him to say, "I knew I should've chosen Speedy Gonzales as a sidekick!"

 Speedy Gonzales appears in Bah, Humduck!
 A Looney Tunes Christmas.
 He is an employee at the Lucky Duck Superstore for the greedy Daffy Duck where he confuses Daffy with the Feliz Navidad comment.

 Speedy Gonzales also appeared occasionally on The Looney Tunes Show.
 He is seen living with Bugs and Daffy as their "mouse in the wall" and running the pizza parlor Pizzarriba.
 Speedy is shown to act as Daffy's conscience, which is a far cry from the antagonistic relationship they had in the old days.
 The episode "Sunday Night Slice" showed that Bugs bought his favorite restaurant, Girardi's, to prevent it from being closed and hired Speedy to help him.
-When Bugs decides he does not want to own a restaurant anymore, he hands ownership of it to Speedy.
+When Bugs decides he does not want to own a restaurant anymore, he hands ownership of it to Speedy, who renames it to Pizzarriba.
+In the episode "Beauty School", Speedy is revealed to be teaching dance classes above the Pizzarriba on Monday nights: Bugs - who has spent the episode being a less-than-willing model for Daffy's hairdressing practice - gets dragged into attending with Porky and is mistaken for a woman, who Speedy becomes besotted with.
 In "The Black Widow", Speedy Gonzales answers Daffy Duck's call and races to Tacapulco to convince his cousin Sheriff Slowpoke Rodriguez to let Daffy Duck and Porky Pig out of jail.